Dan Burros: American Nazi Party (1960–1961)

 On July 3, 1960, after a fight at a Rockwell speech, several ANP members, including Rockwell and Burros, and their opponents, were arrested for disorderly conduct.
 Due to the subsequent legal proceedings, Rockwell was involuntarily committed to a psychiatric hospital for observation for thirty days.
 The members worried that he would never be released.
 On July 26, 1960, the day before Rockwell was committed, Patler and Burros went to the Anti-Defamation League (ADL) headquarters, where they asked for copies of the ADL Bulletin, placed swastika stickers in the elevator and wrote the words "we are back".
 A member of the ADL called the police and a warrant was issued for their arrest for defacing the ADL's private property.
 The next day, Burros, Foss and Patler all picketed the White House advocating for Rockwell to be freed.
 After they had spent several hours picketing, Patler and Burros were arrested due to the warrant and were imprisoned.
 Patler's wife raised bail from a Jewish bondsman.
 Rockwell was released from the psychiatric hospital after only a few days.
-When he returned, he suspended both Patler and Burros until the outcome of their trial, but then reinstated them due to his conviction in their innocence.
+When he returned, he suspended both Patler and Burros until the outcome of their trial, but then reinstated them due to his belief in their innocence.
 At their trial on September 20, they were found guilty and sentenced by a jury to a $100 fine or a 10-day jail sentence and six months suspended.
 Both chose the fine.

 The Chamber of Commerce fired Burros over his ANP membership in February 1961.
 In response, Burros got some of the other troopers to picket the building.
 In May of that year, Burros was one of the ANP members to tour in the party's Hate Bus protesting the Freedom Riders.
 When Jim Jones, the leader of the Peoples Temple, wrote to the American Nazi Party requesting a meeting over racial matters, it was Burros who wrote back for the party.
 Burros criticized Jones as an integrationist with "unnatural" beliefs and said their "natures are so divergent that we could never understand each other"; this letter was circulated in Jones's base of operations in Indianapolis.
 Burros was promoted to lieutenant and national secretary of the party in July 1961, making him the third highest-ranking person in the party, behind only Rockwell himself and J. V. Morgan.
 He authored the ANP's Official Stormtrooper's Manual.
 It was the ANP's official manual, distributed to all group recruits, dedicated to Horst Wessel, with design by Patler.